 For more recycling and energy savings ideas, see our Green Move-In Tips.

-If an item does not meet the condition described, an item is missing, or there is damage in the room, please note it on your Room Condition Report and submit an online work request for issues that need to be corrected.
-Any damages found at the end of occupancy will be compared to the Room Condition Report submitted at the beginning of the year.
-Damages that were not reported or that occurred at the start of occupancy will be the financial responsibility of the resident(s).
+If an item does not meet the condition described, an item is missing, or there is damage in the room, please submit an online work request.
+Damages that were not reported or that occurred after the start of occupancy will be the financial responsibility of the resident(s).

 For routine maintenance during the remainder of your stay, please submit a work request using the same online form.

 Security during move-in

 Please be aware that with thousands of people moving onto Grounds, it will be an intense time.
 Many students' belongings look similar.
 Here are some things to keep in mind as you move your valuables into your new home:

 - Don't leave your belongings unattended.
 Someone might mistake your stuff for theirs.